Jordansix/Semantic-html/README.md

 modified stlye sheet and addeded .benefit-brand img & .benefit-cost img to .benefit-lead to  make the code look cleaner instead of having all these seperated and taking up space"
 [main 7dab23d] modified stlye sheet and addeded .benefit-brand img & .benefit-cost img to .benefit-lead to  make the code look cleaner instead of having all these seperated and taking up space.

+I deleted div in the header and just put it as header cause div in the header was not relevent.

+After I had to deleted the .class element on all the headers in css style shhet because I deleted the div earlier and it was unnecessary to keep the . class elenemt.